nat-20/ORACLE-ddos/README.md

 make topo
 ```

-5. On a new terminal and being located into the **/topoP4** folder, send the bmv2-s1-netcfg.json file to ONOS controller.
+5. On a new terminal (**Terminal #3**) and being located into the **/topoP4** folder, send the bmv2-s1-netcfg.json file to ONOS controller.
 This file is created at the moment that the topology is launched and contents the switch interface information.
 ```
 make netcfg
 ```
 Once the netcfg file arrive to the controller, a communication channel  is stablished between ONOS  and the switch.
-Then, the P4 application is installed immediately at the switch (This can be watched at the ONOS logs).
+Then, the P4 application is installed immediately at the switch (This can be watched at the ONOS logs or at the terminal #2).

 6. Install the CLONE SESSION ID to be possible cloning packets at the switch.
 Execute the next Make command being located also into the /topoP4 folder.
 ```